Plant care

 Toxicity to pets

 Ming aralia is mildly toxic to pets.
-ASPCA lists Polyscias species as toxic to cats and dogs due to saponins and triterpene saponins.
-Causes oral irritation and GI upset.
+The ASPCA lists the closely related Polyscias guilfoylei (geranium-leaf aralia) as toxic to cats, dogs and horses, with saponins as the toxic principle; Ming aralia (Polyscias fruticosa) is the same saponin-bearing genus (Araliaceae) and should be treated as toxic too.
+Chewing causes oral irritation, drooling, vomiting and other GI upset — usually mild, but keep it out of reach.
+(Note: the ASPCA-listed "false aralia" — Schefflera elegantissima, which the ASPCA lists under its synonym Dizygotheca elegantissima — is a different, non-toxic plant; don't confuse the two.)
 If you keep cats, dogs, or curious children in the house, weigh placement carefully — a high shelf or a hanging planter is enough for casual safety.
 For severe ingestion incidents, call your local vet and the ASPCA Animal Poison Control Center (in the US, 888-426-4435).

 Pet-safety status is sourced from the ASPCA Toxic and Non-Toxic Plant List, which catalogues the most-asked-about plants for cats, dogs, and horses.